Arumah

 Arumah a biblical toponym mentioned in the Book of Judges (9:41): "Then Abimelek stayed in Arumah, and Zebul drove Gaal and his clan out of Shechem."
-The reference is in the context of story describing a local revolt against Abimelech, the king of Shechem and the son of judge Gideon.
+The reference is in the context of story describing a local revolt against Abimelech, the king of Shechem by Gaal the son of Ebed.

 Possible locations

 Duma

 It has been suggested that Arumah was located at Duma, Nablus.